 Everyone who tours your home will have something to say about every material in it, no matter what you choose, so you might as well do yourself a favor and keep all the things that make your house your home.
 It’ll save you money and draw in new buyers who are looking for something beyond the boring gray of today’s real estate market.

 Who Can You Call for Help?

-When it comes to a historical rehabilitation, there are plenty of people who can be called in to help get the ball rolling.
-From general contractors who help preserve historic homes, to electricians who specifically focus on older structures, and even window installers who can upgrade the efficiency of your home without changing the look of it, there’s an army of people to consult.
+When it comes to historical rehabilitation, there are plenty of people who can be called in to help get the ball rolling.
+From general contractors who help preserve historic homes, to electricians who specifically focus on older structures and even window installers who can upgrade the efficiency of your home without changing its look of it, there’s an army of people to consult.